natalarah/bayes_cluster/README.md

 # Bayesian Cluster Analysis

 This repository describes the application of bayesian cluster analysis to a medical test known as (BASMI).
+The develope code is written in [R](https://cran.r-project.org/).

 Bath Ankylosing Spondylitis Metrology Index (BASMI) ... (*Naty please continue here*).